V1ltrr/Url-Breaker/README.md

 - Sends HTTP requests to each variant and displays the HTTP status code.
 - Colorized terminal output for easier result interpretation.
 - Robust error handling to prevent process interruptions due to network issues.
-- Interactive console interface with usage mode selection.
+- Interactive console interface with mode selection and display preferences.
+- Multithreaded scanning for faster execution.
+- Stylish dynamic progress bar in reduced mode for a smooth UX.

 ## Requirements
 - Python 3.6 or higher